Malcolm Bricklin: Background

-Born in Philadelphia to Jewish parents, young Malcolm had one of his first jobs stretching hides in his family's furrier shop.
+Born March 9, 1939, in Philadelphia to Jewish parents, Mr. Bricklin had one of his first jobs stretching hides in his family's furrier shop.
 He grew up in Orlando, Florida.
 Bricklin said that as a child, he never liked to eat; "stopping to eat meant I had to stop playing."

 At the height of his success, he owned a desert ranch in Scottsdale, Ariz., and a 5,000-acre home in the Colorado Rockies with an indoor shooting range, a riverfront swimming pool, helipad, and pet camel.

 Bricklin has six sons.
 As of 2017, he has been divorced three times, amicably, and lives in Monroe, New York with his wife, artist Sania Teymeny.

 Career

 Handyman America

-Bricklin built his father's Orlando, Florida, building supply business into a franchised chain at age 19.
+Bricklin built his father's Orlando, Florida building supply business into a franchised chain at age 19.
 Named Handyman America and open seven days a week, Bricklin left behind his interest in 1960 after dozens of lawsuits and judgments stemming from the chain, — shortly before the chain's bankruptcy.